DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 ## Viewing annotated cell clusters in Single Cell Portal
 Each March 2020 Release dataset has a Single Cell Portal study page where you can view annotated cell clusters.
 You can find a link to these pagers on the [DCP Release page](data.humancellatlas.org/explore/releases/2020-mar) or on the [March 2020 Release page on Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).

-To visualize the annotated cell clusters for Release dataset, go to the Explore tab of the Single Cell Portal study and follow the instructions below:
+To visualize the annotated cell clusters for a Release dataset, go to the Explore tab of the Single Cell Portal study and follow the instructions below:

-#### 1. Select the View Options gear icon.
+#### 1. Select the View Options gear icon in the upper right corner.
 ![image](_images/17_SCP_explore_view_options.png)

 #### 2. Open the Select Annotations drop-down menu.